mwieder/revRefactor/README.md

 Creates a new handler from the selected block of code in the current script.

 ### Find Orphan Code
-Displays a list of unused local variables and uncalled handlers.
+Displays a list of unused local variables, unused parameters, uncalled handlers, duplicate handlers, possibly leftover breakpoints and put statements with no destination container.
+If you do not have strict compilation mode set it will also find undeclared variables to help in debugging.
-Double-click a list item to select it in the script editor.
+Select a list item to select it in the script editor.
+You can use the checkboxes to filter the displayed list by type.

 ### Undo Last Refactor
 There's a full undo first-in-last-out stack mechanism for those oops moments.